-- 10.2 Form of Employment Agreement dated as of the closing date for the mergers between the Registrant and Robert D. Thompson\\ - 10.3 Form of Employment Agreement dated as of the closing date for the mergers between the Registrant and Michael J. Gausling\\ - 10.4 Form of Employment Agreement dated as of the closing date for the mergers between the Registrant and William Hinchey\\ - 10.5 Form of Employment Agreement dated as of the closing date for the mergers between the Registrant and Dr. R. Sam Niedbala\\ - 10.6 Form of Employment Agreement dated as of the closing date for the mergers between the Registrant and William D. Block\\ - 10.7 Form of Employment Agreement dated as of the closing date for the mergers between the Registrant and J. Richard George\\ - 10.8+ Production Agreement with Koninklinjke Utermohlen, N.V. dated June 9, 1998\\\\ - 10.9+ Research and License Agreement with SRI International and David Sarnoff Research Center dated April 26, 1995\\\\ - 10.10 First Amendment to Research and License Agreement dated September 1, 1995\\\\ - 10.11 Commercial Lease between Northampton County New Jobs Corp. as Landlord and STC Technologies, Inc. as Tenant dated April 30, 1999\\ - 23.1 Consent of PricewaterhouseCoopers LLP\\\\ - 23.2 Consent of Arthur Andersen LLP\\\\ - 23.3 Consent of Stinson, Mag & Fizzell, P.C. (included in Exhibits 5.1 and 8.1) - 23.4 Consent of Pepper Hamilton LLP (included in Exhibit 8.2) - 24.1 Powers of Attorney (included on signature page to this registration statement) - 99.1 Consent of Deutsche Bank Securities Inc. \\\ - 99.2 Consent of FleetBoston Robertson Stephens Inc.\\ - 99.3 Form of Proxy of Epitope, Inc.\\\\ - 99.4 Form of Proxy of STC Technologies, Inc. \\\\
+- Form of Employment Agreement dated as of the closing date for the 10.3 mergers between the Registrant and Michael J. Gausling - Form of Employment Agreement dated as of the closing date for the 10.4 mergers between the Registrant and William Hinchey - Form of Employment Agreement dated as of the closing date for the 10.5 - mergers between the Registrant and Dr. R. Sam Niedbala Form of Employment Agreement dated as of the closing date for the 10.6 mergers between the Registrant and William D. Block - Form of Employment Agreement dated as of the closing date for the 10.7 mergers between the Registrant and J. Richard George - 10.8+ Production Agreement with Koninklinjke Utermohlen, N.V. dated June 9, 1998 - Research and License Agreement with SRI International and David 10.9+ Sarnoff Research Center dated April 26, 1995 - First Amendment to Research and License Agreement dated September 10.10+ 1, 1995 - Commercial Lease between Northampton County New Jobs Corp. as 10.11 Landlord and STC Technologies, Inc. as Tenant dated April 30, 1999 - 23.1 Consent of PricewaterhouseCoopers LLP - Consent of Arthur Andersen LLP 23.2 - Consent of Stinson, Mag & Fizzell, P.C. (included in Exhibits 5.1 23.3 and 8.1) - Consent of Pepper Hamilton LLP (included in Exhibit 8.2) 23.4 - 24.1 Powers of Attorney (included on signature page to this registration statement) - 99.1 Consent of Deutsche Bank Securities Inc. - 99.2 Consent of FleetBoston Robertson Stephens Inc. - Form of Proxy of Epitope, Inc. 99.3 - Form of Proxy of STC Technologies, Inc. 99.4

+Previously filed

-- \Previously filed with the Registration Statement. - \\Previously filed with Amendment No. 1 to the Registration Statement. - \\\Previously filed with Amendment No. 2 to the Registration Statement. - \\\\Previously filed with Amendment No. 3 to the Registration Statement. - \\\\\Previously filed with Amendment No. 4 to the Registration Statement. - +Portions of this exhibit were omitted and filed separately with the Securities and Exchange Commission pursuant to an application for confidential treatment. - (b) Financial statement schedules have been omitted because they either are not required or are not applicable or because equivalent information has been included in the financial statements, the notes thereto or elsewhere herein.
++Portions of this exhibit were omitted and filed separately with the Securities and Exchange Commission pursuant to an application for confidential treatment.

+(b) Financial statement schedules have been omitted because they either are not required or are not applicable or because equivalent information has been included in the financial statements, the notes thereto or elsewhere herein.